David Raum: Greuther Fürth

 Raum was born in Nuremberg and started playing football at the local club Tuspo Nürnberg at the age of four.
-At the age of eight he was scouted to the youth academy of SpVgg Greuther Fürth in the neighbouring town and progressed through their youth teams.
+At the age of eight, he was scouted to the youth academy of SpVgg Greuther Fürth in the neighbouring town and progressed through their youth teams.

-As an under-19 player, Raum gained his first experience in the senior sides and was part of the first team from the 2017–18 2.
+As an under-19 footballer, Raum gained his first experience in the senior sides and was part of the first team from the 2017–18 2.
 Bundesliga season.
 In the first two rounds of the 2017–18 DFB-Pokal he scored in both games, but did not make it to the final round with his team after a defeat against FC Ingolstadt.
-In addition, Raum made 20 appearances in at second-highest German level and mainly played as a substitute in the following seasons.
+He also made 20 appearances in at second-highest German level and mainly played as a substitute in the following seasons.
 His contract, which was set to expire in June 2020, was extended with an option for an additional year in May 2020.

-1899 Hoffenheim
+Hoffenheim

-After the 2020–21 season, in which Greuther Fürth won promotion to the Bundesliga, Raum moved to 1899 Hoffenheim as a free agent, after having signed a pre-contract with the club in January 2021.
-He signed a four-year deal with Die Kraichgauer.
+After the 2020–21 season, in which Greuther Fürth won promotion to the Bundesliga, Raum moved to TSG Hoffenheim as a free agent, having signed a pre-contract with the club in January 2021.
+He signed a four-year contract with Die Kraichgauer.
+On 11 December 2021, he scored his first Bundesliga goal in a 2–1 away win over Freiburg.

 RB Leipzig

 On 31 July 2022, he joined Bundesliga club RB Leipzig, on a five-year deal until 2027.
+On 16 September 2023, he scored his first goal in a 3–0 win over Augsburg.
+A month later, on 25 October, he scored his first Champions League goal in a 3–1 win over Red Star Belgrade.
+On 14 August 2025, Raum was named as Leipzig's new club captain.